Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Choosing random elements of

 Next we turn to the following method, which among the algorithms we considered seems the best at rapidly creating uniformly-distributed entries of matrices in $GL(n,\Z)$.
 This algorithm was originally suggested to us by Joseph Silverman in a slightly different form, in which more coprimality conditions needed to be checked.
 It relies on the fact that an integral $n\times n$ matrix $M =(m_{ij})$ lies in $GL(n,\Z)$ if and only if the $n$ determinants of $(n-1)\times (n-1)$ minors

 share no common factors.

-{\bf Remarks on Algorithm 4:} The $n$ integers in (\ref{nminors}) are very large and unlikely to share a common factor between them:~for example, the most probable common factor is 2, and this happens only with probability roughly $2^{-n}$.
-Obviously the top row of $M$ is chosen differently than the others, and its size is different as well since it is typically larger than size $T$ -- this is because the euclidean algorithm can produce large coefficients (as the minors in (\ref{nminors}) are themselves so enormous).
+{\bf Remarks on Algorithm 4:} The $n$ large integers in (\ref{nminors}) are unlikely to share a common factor:~for example, the most probable common factor is 2, which happens only with probability $\approx 2^{-n}$.
+Obviously the top row of $M$ is chosen differently than the others, and its size is different as well since it typically has entries larger than size $T$ -- this is because the euclidean algorithm can produce large coefficients (as the minors in (\ref{nminors}) are themselves so enormous).
 Also, it is likely that the first two or three minors will already be coprime, and hence that most of the entries in $[m_{11}\,m_{12}\,\cdots\,m_{1n}]$ will vanish.
 The use of rounding and least-squares cuts down this size and further randomizes the top row, while keeping the determinant equal to one.

 One could instead try a different method to find an integral combination of the bottom $n-1$ rows closer to the initial guess for the top row.
 One extreme possibility involves appealing to the Closest Vector Problem (CVP) itself, which is thought to be very difficult.
 We found Algorithm 4 gave good randomness properties in that nearly all of the matrix is equidistributed, and it is fairly fast to execute.
-In comparison, we will see that using Algorithm 2 requires many matrix multiplications to achieve random entries of a similar size, which are not as well distributed.
+In comparison, we will see that using Algorithm 2 requires many matrix multiplications to achieve random entries of a similar size, which are not as well distributed anyhow.

-The following algorithm is folklore (see \cite[\S4.1]{kimthesis}).
+The following algorithm is folklore and has appeared in various guises in many references (for example \cite{CHKPeik}, which uses Gaussian sampling and has provable hardness guarantees,\footnote{It should be mentioned that provable guarantees were earlier established in \cite{Ajtai,AlPeik,MiccPeik} when one generates both the lattice together with a basis at random from a family.
+Here our emphasis is on a fixed, given lattice.} though not necessarily for Problem 3).
 As we shall see just below, it shares some similarities with Algorithm 4.